-All recordings released in Norway must have an ISRC code.
+All recordings released in Norway needs to have an ISRC code.

 The code consists of 12 characters:

-The first seven characters are predetermined and must be registrant code and year.
+The first seven characters are predetermined and has to be registrant code and year.

 The last five characters are optional.

-You can only get the registrant code from Gramo or others who are authorised to assign codes, it is NOT something you can invent yourself.
+You can only get the registrant code from Gramo or others who are authorised to assign codes, you CANNOT create one yourself.
 You do not have to be a member of Gramo to be assigned a registrant code and ISRC.

 Before creating ISRC 🤚

-If one and the same recording gets several ISRC codes, it can easily be a chore when we are going to find out which recordings you should be paid for.
+If one recording gets several ISRC codes, it can cause trouble when we need to find out which recordings you should get paid for.

-One and the same recording can be included on many different releases, for example on compilation records or "best of" releases.
+One recording can be included on many different releases, for example on compilation records or "best of" releases.

 To reissue a recording , use the existing ISRC code as in the original release .

-If the code and recording change owner, you must change this on My Account, so that any payments will be correct.
-Contact us if you need help with that.
+If the owner and recording changes owner, this must be adjusted on My Account, so that any payments will be correct.
+Contact us if you need assistance with this.

-Create new ISRC on only new recordings and versions .
+Only create new ISRC on new recordings and versions.
+Examples are:

 Clarify who will create the ISRC

-If there is anyone else who publishes or distributes the music for you, it is they who have or should have the ISRC code.
-In that case, remember to consult with them before creating a new one and registering it in Gramo.
-If an ISRC already exists, use it.
+If there is anyone else who publishes or distributes the music for you, they should have the ISRC code.
+In this case, remember to consult with them before creating a new one and registering it with Gramo.
+If an ISRC already exists, use that.

 This is how the different parts of the ISRC are structured